Failure of the invariant cycle theorem over $\mathbb Z$: Introduction

-This type of question was first studied by Friedman and Scattone \cite{Fri84,FriSca86}, where they showed that \textup{LICT}$_\Z$ holds for a semistable family of K3 surfaces.
-Recently, Friedman and Griffiths showed it also holds for I-surfaces \cite{FriGri24}.
-In general, we show that \textup{LICT}$_\Z$ for $H^2$ holds for any semistable family of surfaces with $q=0$ (see Proposition \ref{prop_q=0}).
+Question \ref{question_ICTZ} is equivalent to asking whether the Clemens--Schmid sequence \eqref{intro_eqn_CS-sequence} is exact over $\Z$.
+This was first considered by Friedman and Scattone while studying degenerations of K3 surfaces \cite{Fri84,FriSca86}.
+They showed that \textup{LICT}$_\Z$ holds for semistable families of K3 surfaces, and more recently Friedman and Griffiths obtained a similar result for I-surfaces \cite{FriGri24}.